Dead Outdoor Fan on S Willow Ave: 825 RPM Condenser Fan Motor Replacement in Tampa, FL 33606

 From these checks, it was clear that the condenser fan motor was failing and needed replacement.
 The capacitor, which helps the motor start and run efficiently, was also evaluated, and a new capacitor was installed as needed to properly match the new universal motor.

-Step-by-Step: 825 RPM Universal Condenser Fan Motor Replacement
+The Actual Repair: Installing the 825 RPM Universal Condenser Fan Motor and Capacitor

 Once the diagnosis was complete, we walked the homeowner through the recommended repair: installing a new 825 RPM universal condenser fan motor and a compatible capacitor.
 Here’s how that process typically unfolds for our HVAC service in Tampa, FL.